 ) [Developed by plant genius Luther Burbank.]

 3 ft. plants yield dozens of clusters of dark, ¼ in. berries; each cluster holds 8-12 fruits.
-Unique, huckleberry-like flavor makes for intriguing dessert fillings, jellies, syrups, etc. Green fruits are likely toxic and should not be consumed.Culture:
+Unique, huckleberry-like flavor makes for intriguing dessert fillings, jellies, syrups, etc. Green fruits are likely toxic and should not be consumed.Growing instructions:

 An interesting tomato relative.
 Grow like tomatoes, but Wonderberry is more finicky to germinate - tiny seeds need to keep moist for a much longer period.
 Self sows readily.
 Start seeds indoors 6-8 weeks before transplanting outside after last frost.
 Space 30 in. apart.
 Use row cover to protect young plants from flea beetles.
 Pkt.